lkesteloot/unsong/unsong.md

 “Hello, Uncle,” he said.
 “Get in the back seat.
 We are going to Silverthorne.”

 “Look,” said Father Ellis, for whatever it was worth, “I swear, I didn’t do anything.
 The kid just banged on the window, then forced himself in, and wouldn’t go away.
-He said he…look, this isn’t what it looks like.”
+He said he... look, this isn’t what it looks like.”

 The uncle stood outside the open door.
 “I’m sorry,” he told the priest, falling over himself to sound apologetic.
 “We are peaceful people.
 We do not want trouble.
 He is very strange.
-But…it is best to do what he says.”
+But... it is best to do what he says.”

 “What?”

 “I’m sorry!
 He is not my son!
 He usually stays with his grandmother, but we had trouble fitting the whole family into two cars.
 But when he wants something, it’s no use arguing with him.
-My wife and I have tried so many times, and it has never…Jala, you tell him!”
+My wife and I have tried so many times, and it has never...
+Jala, you tell him!”

 “I am always right,” said the boy.
 “It is hard to explain.”
 He gestured again impatiently for his uncle to get in the car.
 The older man shot Father Ellis an apologetic look, then got into the back seat of his car.